 (Ashi-Foot , Atsu-Pressure)

-A broad firm deep pressure applied by a massage therapist foot that allows the body to relax while muscle tension melts away.
+Broad, firm, deep pressure applied using the massage therapist’s foot allows the body to fully relax while muscle tension melts away.

-If you’re looking for focus or therapeutic work please see Myo-Therapy
+If you're seeking targeted or therapeutic work, please refer to Myo-Therapy sessions.

 60 min / 75 min / 90 min